By Roy Burner - Minister of the Gospel

 This Scripture refers to one's chaste conversation; but could it not be in reference to one's commitment, as a Christian, living a separated life unto God?
 How can one identify themselves as a servant of the Lord without being Christlike in their daily walk (1 John 1:6)?
 What about testifying that one loves the Lord; with little or no separation from the world?
 Can a fountain send forth as the same place sweet water and bitter?

-Many churches, in Western nations, have declined in their commitment to the Lord by allowing worldly entertainment, and acceptance of ungodly ways, to filter in rather than their previous commitment as a sanctified church.
+Many churches have declined their commitment to the Lord by allowing worldly entertainment, acceptance of ungodly ways, to filter in rather than their previous commitment as a sanctified church.
 Scripture reveals that Christ loved the church, and gave himself for it: that he might sanctify (or set apart) and cleanse it with the washing of water by the word (Ephesians 5:26).

-There is a reason why Christ wanted to sanctify and cleanse the church with the washing of water by the word: That he might present it to himself a glorious church, not having spot, or wrinkle, or any such thing; but that is should be holy and without blemish (Ephesians 5:27).
+God's Word reveals why Christ wanted to sanctify and cleanse the church with the washing of water by the word: That he might present it to himself a glorious church, not having spot, or wrinkle, or any such thing; but that it should be holy and without blemish (Ephesians 5:27).

 Scripture reveals of a time that the fruit of righteousness will be turned into hemlock (Amos 6:12).
 When such an influence creeps into a church, oftentimes unawares, it creates a "Powerless Church."
-A dream captivated this thought in which the righteous man was ridiculed, of whose influence no longer had any effect.
-A church of pomp, and splendor, where true worship was taboo and sin no longer identified.
+A dream captivated this thought in which the righteous man was ridiculed; whose influence no longer had any effect, creating a church of pomp, and splendor, where true worship was taboo and sin was no longer identified.

-The apostle Paul also identified a time when the church would no longer endure sound doctrine; but after their own lusts shall they heap to themselves teachers; having itching ears, they shall turn away their ears from the truth (2 Timothy 4:1-4).
+The apostle Paul revealed a time when the church would no longer endure sound doctrine; but after their own lusts shall they heap to themselves teachers; having itching ears they shall turn away their ears from the truth (2 Timothy 4:1-4).

 Preaching is the God-ordained means to prevent defection from the truth.
-Those who appeal to itching ears tell people what they want to hear; not what they need to hear, to be the salt of the earth and a light to the world!
-(More Details in Audio Podcast)
+Those who appeal to itching ears tell people what they want to hear; not what they need to hear, that they may be the salt of the earth and a light to the world!